The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for

 For anyone who likes thru-hikes, check out the Colorado Trail.
 It’s over 567 miles through the entire state, from Denver to Durango.

-Some honorable mentions for best hikes in Colorado are also the Grand Junction and Salida, Colorado areas.
+Some honorable mentions for best hikes in Colorado are also the Grand Junction and Salida areas.
 They offer a wide array of trails and outdoor activities for the southern areas of the state.

 Beware when hiking on any trails in the mountains, specifically in Vail or Breckenridge, as the restrooms can be pretty awful.

-How to find new trails to explore and others to hike with
+How do you find new trails to explore?

 If you recently moved to Colorado, or are looking for new places to explore, here are a few tips for connecting with other hikers and finding new trails.